kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 # Overview

-Spring and Spring Boot Profiles provide a way to define a set of configuration for each environment (i.e. dev, test, integration, and prod).
-In addition, Spring Boot extends the profile feature by providing the *@Profile* annotation to limit when components are loaded.
+This article will demonstrate how to utilize the Spring Boot **Profiles** feature in an AWS Lambda Compute environment to define and activate a set of configuration for each environment (i.e. dev, test, integration, and prod).
-This article will demonstrate how to utilize the spring profiles feature with a spring boot code running in AWS Lambda.

 <!--excerpt-->